Intangible Asset Valuation

-We have integrated economic “equilibrium” concepts into our profit split models.
+We’ve integrated economic “equilibrium” concepts into our profit split models.
 Profit split models are designed to use the investments made by a hypothetical arm’s length licensor and licensee to determine the relative economic claims of each party.
-Our investment-based profit split models, which are available to our clients, use this basic framework, with important and proprietary equilibrium concepts incorporated into them.
-Our textbook on intangible asset valuation describes these models and the equilibrium concepts contained in them.
+Our investment-based profit split models use this basic framework, with important and proprietary equilibrium concepts incorporated into them.

 The notion of a “workaround” or “replication” alternative as an indicator of value is a commonly employed one.
 We have researched and applied this notion extensively, and bring to bear an extensive economics literature on technology leakage and patent strength to this kind of analysis.